-In addition to the application requirements, aspects such as the space required for refuelling or charging, energy costs and environmental compatibility play an important role in the selection of the appropriate energy system for industrial trucks.
-Against this background, the focus is increasingly on alternative drive systems that offer advantages over conventional solutions such as lead-acid batteries.
+In addition to the application requirements, aspects such as the space required for refueling or charging, energy costs and environmental compatibility play an important role in the selection of the appropriate energy system for industrial trucks.
+With this in mind, there is increasing focus on alternative drive systems that offer advantages over conventional solutions such as lead-acid batteries.

-In this respect, fuel cells are included in addition to lithium-ion batteries.
+This not only includes lithium-ion batteries, but also fuel cells.
 Linde Material Handling was the first manufacturer to begin exploring this technology and has been developing ready-to-use solutions since 2000.
 This gives logistics companies the opportunity to benefit from this future-oriented technology today.

 How do fuel cells work?

-Fuel cells function similarly to batteries, meaning that energy is generated by a chemical reaction.
+Fuel cells work in a similar way to batteries, meaning that energy is generated by a chemical reaction.
 The crucial difference: In the fuel cell, hydrogen and oxygen react to produce electricity, heat and water.
-This process is also called "cold combustion" and has some advantages, but also technical challenges.
+This process is also called 'cold combustion' and has some advantages, but also technical challenges.

 Linde has solved the challenges together with technology partners and by converting the forklift trucks.
 For example, the heat generated is dissipated by a fan.
 In addition, an additional lithium-ion battery in this hybrid system ensures that peaks in performance are also covered.
-The battery is also fed from the regenerated braking energy.
+Also, the braking energy is regenerated and fed back into the battery.
 This means that nothing stands in the way of everyday use in logistics.
-On the contrary, the technology has some astonishing properties that have a lasting effect on the applications of industrial trucks.
+On the contrary, the technology has some astonishing properties that will change the way industrial trucks are used forever.

-By eliminating the need for battery changes, fast fuelling and the continuous performance level of the energy system, fuel cells increase efficiency in demanding multi-shift operation.
-This makes the technology interesting for both production environments and intensive logistics services, such as online mail order.
+By eliminating the need for battery changes, along with fast fueling and the continuous performance level of the energy system, fuel cells increase efficiency in demanding multi-shift operation.
+This makes the technology interesting for production environments as well as intensive logistics services, such as online mail order.

-High turnover rates and tight deadlines and cost targets in the automotive and supply industry require industrial trucks with high availability and continuous performance levels across all shifts.
-Fuel cell technology meets these requirements optimally.
+High turnover rates as well as tight deadlines and cost targets in the automotive and supply industry rely on industrial trucks with high availability and continuous performance levels across all shifts.
+Fuel cell technology is the optimum solution to these requirements.

 By eliminating the need for battery charging and changing stations, valuable storage space can be gained.
-The low-emission energy system also protects the room air under tight space conditions.
+The low-emission energy system also protects the ambient air under tight space constraints.

 For this purpose, hydrogen-powered forklift trucks were used in the body shop of BMW-i vehicles in Leipzig – for over 20,000 operating hours.
-The result: the jointly developed hydrogen drive is already marketable today and can be used economically under certain conditions.
-Overall, the technology was convincing in its daily use in a production environment with its high availability as well as in the use of regeneratively produced hydrogen with less environmental impact.
-Since 2017, another study has been running under the name FFZ70.
+The result: The jointly developed hydrogen drive is already marketable today and can be used economically under certain conditions.
+The technology made an excellent overall impression, by demonstrating its high availability in day-to-day use within a production environment, and less environmental impact due to its use of regeneratively produced hydrogen.
+Another study has been running since 2017 under the name FFZ70.

-"E-LOG-BioFleet" is a joint project of Linde Material Handling, Fronius International, DB Schenker, OMV, HyCentA Research and Joanneum Research.
-In a transshipment warehouse of DB Schenker in Hörsching, Austria, ten pallet trucks with fuel-cell hybrid drive and the first indoor refuelling system for hydrogen in Europe were tested in practice.
+'E-LOG-BioFleet' is a joint project between Linde Material Handling, Fronius International, DB Schenker, OMV, HyCentA Research and Joanneum Research.
+In one of DB Schenker's transshipment warehouses in Hörsching, Austria, ten pallet trucks with fuel-cell hybrid drive and the first indoor refueling system for hydrogen in Europe were tested in practice.

-In the publicly funded project, the vehicles could be fully integrated into the shift operation after a short introduction phase.
+In the publicly funded project, it was possible to fully integrate the vehicles into the shift operation after a short introduction phase.
 The basic power requirement is also generated by the fuel cell, an integrated lithium-ion battery covers the power peaks and stores the recovered energy during braking.

 With the motto "Daimler Goes Green", Mercedes-Benz is testing the use of forklifts with fuel cell drive.
 The location is the world's largest plant for Mercedes Sprinter vans in Düsseldorf.
 The popular transporters are produced here in three-shift operation.

 Hydrogen technology helps to save time and personnel costs for changing batteries.
-Within just three minutes, the fuel cell is filled with hydrogen again and the truck is ready for use.
-The technology thus creates ideal conditions for smooth shift changes.
+Within just three minutes, the fuel cell is refilled with hydrogen and the truck is ready for use.
+The technology therefore creates the ideal conditions for smooth shift changes.